coldstar1993/-mina-materials/mina-verifier-principles-en.md

 # Mina Verifier Principles

 This document explains how the Mina verifier in this repo decides whether to accept a **candidate chain** on-chain.
 It focuses on the roles of slot, epoch, epoch lock_checkpoint, economic/cryptographic finality, short-range/long-range forks, consensus rules, and density.
-The bridge context matters here: **we only verify whether a candidate tip is more secure than the currently bridged tip**.
+The bridge context matters here: **we only verify whether a candidate tip is more secure than the currently bridged tip (stored on MinaStateSettlementContract)**.

 ---